qntek/countrie-flag/README.md

 - Click through to the border countries on the detail page
 - Toggle the color scheme between light and dark mode

-## Introduction

-A simple but stylish dictionary web app built with React, Bootstrap and REST API.

 ## Screenshots

 ![screenshot1](./src/screenshot/1.jpg)